zorudeam/PARANOIA/README.md

 The Node instances are equivalent to neurons.
 The Interface class is the class that will handle interacting with the user.
 The Logger class is in charge of writing/outputting what is happening.

+PS: This is nothing serious, just a way for practicing my coding skills.